web3classdao/kaist/project.md

 There are a lot of issues, but the idea is not to solve them all, but to focus on two points of differentiation and implement them.

 ### Why Blockchain
-> You need to seriously ask yourself why you should use blockchain.
+**You need to seriously ask yourself why you should use blockchain.<br>
-> If the reason to use blockchain is forced, it's not the right problem.
+If the reason to use blockchain is forced, it's not the right problem.**<br>

 Here are some examples of why you might want to apply blockchain,
 - To increase trust between multiple parties